EmilioG1/piglatin/README.md

 Test: "if a word begins with a consonant, move it to the back of the word" code pigLatin("checkers")
-Expected Output: "heckers"
+Expected Output: "heckersc"

 Test: "If a word begins with multiple consonants move them to the back of the word"
 code: pigLatin("checkers")
 expected output: "eckersch"

-Test: "If a word begins with multiple consonants move them to the back fo the word and concat "ay" to the end"
+Test: "If a word begins with multiple consonants move them to the back of the word and concat "ay" to the end"
 code: pigLatin("checkers")
 expected output: "eckerschay"